dafnifacility/cli/docs/dafni_cli.md

 Uploading a workflow is almost identical to uploading a model except you only need the workflow definition `.json` file.
 It is unfortunately not as simple to create as workflows can become quite complicated so we would recommend using the front end in these cases.
 If you want to create or modify an existing workflow you can always use others as a guide for the creation as you can get an existing definition using `dafni get workflow <version-id> --json`.

-Once you have a definition file the command to upload it will be
+Once you have a definition file the command to upload it is

 ```bash
 dafni upload workflow definition.json -m "Version message"